 Let’s not kid ourselves.
 When we say “cheap ski holiday” we’re not talking about something that costs a couple of hundred quid.
-Whatever you do, and however hard you try, once you’ve factored in your lift pass as well as accommodation, food and travel, you’re still going to spend more than £600 for a week.
+Whatever you do, and however hard you try, once you’ve factored in your lift pass as well as accommodation, food and travel, you’re still going to spend at least £700-800 for a week.

 But that doesn’t mean you can’t make BIG savings on the cost of your winter trip.
 Here’s how.